In the next 60-seconds, the sun will generate enough solar power to fulfill the energy needs of our entire planet for a year.

 Look anywhere in the natural world and the realization is obvious: we live in a universe of unlimited energy and unlimited abundance.
 All of life is energy.
 Love is energy.
 Money is energy.
 Happiness is energy.

-If we believe that resources are scarce and that creating wealth means sacrificing a personal life, or that past hardships will prevent us from creating future happiness, these beliefs will filter out of our lives – even though they are trying ceaselessly to come in.
+Maybe we believe that resources are scarce and that creating wealth means sacrificing a personal life, or that past hardships prevent us from creating future happiness.
+Beliefs such as these cause us to miss out on all the abundance that is trying ceaselessly to come in.

 Acknowledge this truth, and the proverbial river will again flow unobstructed, beating a path to your front door.